Novaz-Edd/fin-qwen-0.5b-sentiment-optimization/README.md

 ---

-## License

-This project is provided for educational purposes at Mae Fah Luang University.

-**Disclaimer:** This project is intended for academic research only.
-Commercial use requires explicit permission.

----

 ## Questions or Feedback?

 For questions regarding this project, please contact:
-- **Email:** [your.email@mfu.ac.th]
 - **GitHub Issues:** [Create an issue on this repository](https://github.com/yourusername/Micro-Fin-Sentiment-LLM/issues)
 - **HuggingFace:** [Model Page](https://huggingface.co/aungkyawsoe229/fin-qwen-1.5b-sentiment)